Why was Minneapolis’ mansion street destroyed, but St. Paul’s survived?

 At its peak, about 36 mansions lined Park from Franklin Avenue to 28th Street, once known as the “Golden Mile.”
 Most of them were owned by boldface families of the era like Peavey, Heffelfinger, Bell and McKnight.
 Now the area is largely peppered with nonprofit offices, health clinics and a university campus.
 Just a handful of the mansions remain.

-Few have researched the area as extensively as Ryan Knoke, who has since moved but began leading walking tours on Park after buying a house there about 15 years ago.
+Few have researched the area as extensively as Ryan Knoke, who began leading popular walking tours on Park after buying and renovating a house there about 15 years ago.
 He draws gasps from tour groups when he holds up photos of long-gone mansions, juxtaposed with what stands there today.

 “Close your eyes and imagine Summit Avenue just being completely blown away.
 All but eight houses, tomorrow,” Knoke said.
 “It’s hard to fathom because there’s so much pride in it.”